JRMurr/JRMurr.github.io/data/blog/building-typescript-node-apps-with-nix.md

 ### node2nix

 Of all the builders I've seen so far [node2nix](https://github.com/svanderburg/node2nix) seemed like the most mature.
-It's actually used in the [official nixpkgs repo](https://github.com/NixOS/nixpkgs/tree/master/pkgs/development/node-packages).
+It's used in the [official nixpkgs repo](https://github.com/NixOS/nixpkgs/tree/master/pkgs/development/node-packages).
 At a high level `node2nix` will parse your `package.json` or `package-lock.json` and do code-gen to give you nix files that use [fetchers](https://ryantm.github.io/nixpkgs/builders/fetchers/) to download all `node_modules` and build your node app.

 You can install `node2nix` from `nixpkgs` as `pkgs.node2nix`.
 To run it I have this script